empayg/empayg.github.io/docs.md

 Alternatively, if you use other classes to mark the content and other elements separately, you can feed the same in the data-content, data-infomercial, and data-protect attributes in the script code.

-Remember if you face any issue, youu can always reach help@empayg.com for assistance.
+Remember if you face any issue, you can always reach help@empayg.com for assistance.
 Happy payging!